ames-market/AMES-V5.0/INSTALLATION.rst

 1. Install Java from https://www.oracle.com/technetwork/java/javase/downloads/index.html

-   	After Java is installed, add 'LocationToJavaDirectory/bin' ( e.g. C:\Java\jdk-13.0.2\bin) to PATH system variable.
+   	After Java is installed, add 'LocationToJavaDirectory/bin' ( e.g. C:\Java\jdk-13.0.2\bin) to the PATH system variable.

   	As AMES V5.0 is integrated with FNCS, running AMES V5.0 requires FNCS dependencies.

    	The FNCS dependencies uploaded as part of this repository need to be downloaded, and their location needs to be added to the PATH system variable.
    	Advanced users can follow instructions from https://tesp.readthedocs.io/en/latest/ to install the PNNL TESP, with FNCS installation as a prerequisite.

-   	Add an environmental variable JAVA_HOME with the above ''LocationToJavaDirectory' (e.g. JAVA_HOME is set to C:\Java\jdk-13.0.2).
+   	Add an environmental variable JAVA_HOME with the above 'LocationToJavaDirectory' (e.g. JAVA_HOME is set to C:\Java\jdk-13.0.2).
 This is required for running ANT.

    	Verify java installation using "java -version" command prompt.

 2. The ANT tool used to compile AMES V5.0.
 ANT must be downloaded and extracted to a local directory.

-    	Download Apache Ant from https://ant.apache.org/
+    	Download Apache Ant from: https://ant.apache.org/

 	Extract the zip file into any directory.